Siddharthan03/PDF-OCR/README.md

   4. pytesseract (Python binding for Tesseract)

-Other standard libraries: os, re
+OTHER STANDARD LIBRARIES : os, re